SuniTheFish/discord-sl/README.md

 Due to discord bot rate limiting I'm limited to animating at roughly 1 fps, so sorry about that (there's not much I can do).

 Also, due to the padding, it looks best on a pretty big monitor otherwise text wrapping can happen (which looks pretty bad)

+Also, Also, I didn't add the steam yet, but I might (when I get around to it)